WeAreGenki/minna-ui/utils/preprocess/README.md

 # `@minna-ui/preprocess`

 Collection of Svelte preprocessors for use in [`Minna UI`](https://github.com/WeAreGenki/minna-ui) projects.
-It consists of a markup preprocessor which strips out excessive whitespace and a style preprocessor which runs styles through [PostCSS](https://github.com/postcss/postcss).
+It consists of a markup preprocessor which strips out excessive whitespace (collapses relevant whitespace down to a single space but leaves relevant tags alone, e.g. `<pre>`, `<script>`, `<style>`) and a style preprocessor which runs styles through [PostCSS](https://github.com/postcss/postcss).

 ## Usage